Ducati is celebrating a century of Italian engineering the way only it can.

 Users place milk directly in a steel cup, which the machine heats via induction to produce both hot and cold foam.

-The machine is available in black, white, and red, with Ducati's signature red serving as the most on-brand option.
+The machine is available in black, white, and red, with Ducati's signature red as the most on-brand option.

 Pre-orders are open now, with shipping expected in October.